wpswings/woo-one-click-upsell-funnel/README.txt

 == WHAT PREMIUM VERSION OF ONE CLICK UPSELL FUNNEL FOR WOOCOMMERCE OFFERS ==

+* Customize Checkout and Thank You Page Fields
 * Fully Customizable and highly Converting Sales Funnel Kit Templates
 * Variable Products
 * Subscription Products